-I've always enjoyed working with children who like to push the boundaries and children who have additional needs, that at times make a school environment challenging for them.
-I've taught classes where behaviour management has been considered exacting, yet I enjoy the challenge.
-I don't think I do anything special, but here are my top tips.
+I’ve always enjoyed working with children who, at times, find a school environment challenging for them.
+Finding the right combination of circumstances that allow an individual child to thrive as part of their school community is incredibly rewarding.
+I don’t think I do anything special, but here are my top tips.

 - Relationships are key.
 The relationship between you and the children, but also one another.
 Shared understanding and respect between peers.
 Getting to know everyone and how to help and support each other.
-Make sure you make time for getting to know you opportunities at the start of term, when new children join and make circle/ community time sacred.
+Make sure you make time for getting to know you opportunities at the start of term, when new children join and make circle/ community time sacred throughout the the days, weeks and terms.

 - Early on into the new school year collate the classes shared expectations of coming to school – what are their rights and responsibilities?
 For example a previous line from one of my reception classes was, “We come to learn and we will listen when someone is talking”.
 You may find that children in older classes will use the terms ‘right’ and ‘responsibility’.
 I go with the language that the children use for our shared expectations.